All Episodes

 This segment's going to be short, folks.

-This is a guy who gets it.
+Wow, this is a guy who gets it.

 You know, the left is out there always talking about the inequality in what CEOs make versus what their grunt employees make.

-So this guy came along and he bought into that and he heard that 70 grand a year was a magic number for employees.
+And he heard that $70,000 a year was a magic number for employees.

-Everybody could live comfortably on that with no stress or at least as little stress as possible.
+Everybody could live comfortably on that with no stress, or at least as little stress as possible.

 And he just made it across the board.